 Dr. Mark Orsag, Chair DPSS Committee, Doane University

-“In the high demand world of education, Jen McNally provides practical ways for educators to put their oxygen masks on so that they may better serve their students while strengthening their own well-being.
+“In the high demand world of education, Jen McNally provides practical ways for educators to put their oxygen masks on so they may better serve their students while strengthening their own well-being.
 Her engaging presentation is interlaced with great stories and messages applicable to every level of educator.
 Above everything, Jen brings a down to earth, heartfelt message of hope around ‘Why’ educators do what they do.
 You will not want to miss having Jen work with your administrators and teachers.”

 Dr. Jim Sutfin, Superintendent, Millard Public Schools